 DROPPING THE CLASS: University policy relative to dropping the class will be followed.
-Thursday July 23rd, 2015, is the last date for students to drop with an automatic grade of W. After this date and through Wednesday August 5th, 2015 ←This process must be completed by 5 p.m. in the Dean of Students Office., any student wishing to drop the class must have the instructor's approval in order to receive a grade of W. You should consult with your academic advisor prior to the above dates if you are considering dropping this course.
+Monday, March 2, 2015, is the last date for students to drop with an automatic grade of W. After this date and through Tuesday, April 7, 2015, any student wishing to drop the class must have the instructor's approval in order to receive a grade of W. You should consult with your academic advisor prior to the above dates if you are considering dropping this course.